Interim government (Bangladesh)

 The interim government of Bangladesh was established following the 1990 mass uprising resulting in the overthrow of President Hussain Muhammad Ershad, the interim government was led by Shahabuddin Ahmed.
-It was revived again following the July Revolution resulting in Prime Minister Sheikh Hasina's resignation and fleeing from the country to India, which is being led by the Nobel laureate Muhammad Yunus.
+It was revived again following the July Uprising resulting in Prime Minister Sheikh Hasina's resignation and fleeing from the country to India, and was led by Muhammad Yunus.

 Background

 This first interim government system was formed on 9 December 1990, following the resignation of Hussain Muhammad Ershad.
-The second interim government was constituted on August 5 2024 by the president of Bangladesh in consultation with several coordinators of the Anti-discrimination Students Movement and the Chief of Army Staff.
+The second interim government was formed on 5 August 2024, by the president of Bangladesh in consultation with several coordinators of the Students Against Discrimination and the Chief of Army Staff.
 Subsequently, on August 8, an interim government was formed with Muhammad Yunus as the chief adviser.
 This system serves as the successor to the former caretaker government of Bangladesh.

 Titles and roles

 The titles and status of the members of Interim government are as follows: